openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPU/_passes.md

 -compilation-mode  : Set compilation mode as `ReferenceSW`, `ReferenceHW` or `DefaultHW` -num-of-dpu-groups : [Optional] Number of available DPU groups
 ```
-### `-multi-cluster-strategy-assignment`: Determines which multi-cluster strategy is the most optimal for a given layer
+### `-multi-cluster-strategy-assignment`: This pass compute the hardware efficiency of layer that is executed as SOH or SOK and assigns the most optimal strategy
-Determines which multi-cluster strategy is the most optimal for a given layer
 ### `-split-NCE-ops-onto-workloads`: Split VPU NCE operation onto workloads
 ### `-wrap-vpu-ops-in-ncecluster-tiling`: This pass wraps vpu operations that should be executed across multiple clusters in NCEClusterTiling operations
 This pass builds an IR in order to represent multi-cluster compilation.
 It performs a number of functions.